 The application document is available during our select application times (See “When can I apply for the Practical Nurse program?”).
 To apply:

 - Go to www.datc.edu/practical-nurse

 - Select the "Apply Now!"
 Tab.
-Under Step 2 is a link to the Nursing Application.
-The link will take you to a pdf file you can print out and either hand-deliver or mail in to the DATC Practical Nurse program by the deadline.
-We will accept applications that are postmarked by the deadline.
+Under Step 2 is a link to the Practical Nurse Program Application.
+The link will take you to a pdf file you can print out and either hand-deliver to Student Services or mail in to the DATC Practical Nurse program by the deadline.
+We will only accept applications that are postmarked by the deadline.

 - Step 3 is only completed after acceptance into the program.

 Applicants must be at least 18 years old, have graduated high school (or equivalent) and have a 3.0 or better cumulative GPA at the time of application to be considered qualified for the program.
 Additionally, all prerequisite and support courses must be passed with a C grade or better.